Star Steering Through Cluster from Capricorn by Holiday Mathis - Boston Herald - Go Tech Daily

 CANCER (June 22 – July 22).
 You cannot pay attention to attentiveness.
 You exchange something specific that proves that you are attuned to another person.
 This goes beyond the domain of trade and goes deeper than courtesy.

 VIRGO (August 23 – September 22).
 Everyone is a beginner about something.
-Although innocence must be lost in order to move to the next realm of consciousness, what is achieved in terms of consciousness, humor, humor, taste, etc. will be a profession that is more than fair.
+Although innocence must be lost to go to the next realm of consciousness, what is achieved in the way of consciousness, humor, humor, taste, etc. will be a trade that is more than fair.

 SCORPIO (October 24 to Nov.
 21).
 Beware of those who prefer to be popular than serve others, or who are more famous than great.
 Ideally, these qualities come together in a balanced enterprise.

 SAGITTARIUS (November 22 to December 21).
-Counting the ways in which a certain person does not meet your expectations would only inspire you in a joyless thought pattern.
+Counting the ways in which a certain person does not meet your expectations would only plunge you into a joyless thought pattern.
 Instead, focus on fulfilling your needs.

 CAPRICORN (December 22 – January 19).
 You should not continue to wear a sweater that gives you results, nor should you stay close to people who irritate you.
 If it cannot be helped, change your analysis of their actions.
 “Irksome” is only one interpretation.